This taco provides a bite that’s sweet, spicy and refreshing.

 What is the difference between Mexican crema and sour cream?

-There are a few differences between Mexican Crema and Sour Cream.
-First, the fat content.
-Sour Cream has a less fat content of about 20%, whereas Mexican Crema is about 30%.
+There are a few differences between Mexican crema and sour cream—first, the fat content.
+Sour cream has a fat content of about 20%, whereas Mexican crema is about 30%.
 Because of the low-fat content of sour cream, it’s more susceptible to curdling than crema.
 Another pretty noticeable difference is the texture.
-Mexican Crema is a lot thinner and even runny compared to the thicker sour cream.
-There is also a difference in the taste.
-Crema tends to be much sweeter, while sour cream is more, well as the name implies, sour.
-Though the two are prepared using different ingredients, they both generally have the same concept of adding good bacteria to heavy cream or milk in preparation.
+Mexican crema is a lot thinner and even runny compared to the thicker sour cream.
+There is also a difference in taste.
+Crema tends to be mildly sweet, while sour cream is more tart or sour, as the name implies.
+Though the two are prepared using different ingredients, they both generally have the same concept of adding good bacteria to heavy cream or milk preparation.
+They are interchangeable in this chicken sausage taco recipe. |

 What Is Tajin Seasoning?